l31g/coral/docs/final/markdown.md

 April 20: Part of the grammar has been implemented by Molly, and Brian and Miguel have added the corresponding parts to the generator.
 Shane has started working on test programs.

-May 1-11: We meet, but are focused now on the PLT final exam first.
-After its over, the week-long CORal-athon begins!
+May 1: We meet, but are focused now on the PLT final exam first.

+May 6: The week-long CORal-athon begins! (and extends to May 12)

 ## Language Evolution [evol] ##